Have you ever wanted to own rental property?

 The second is another major plus, which is tax deductions.
 Insurance, interest on a mortgage, and maintenance expenses can all be deducted from your yearly taxes, along with other offered benefits.
 Though it won’t actively build wealth, it’s still a major plus and a money-saver.

-In essence, your tenant will pay for a portion of your property on your behalf, generating more wealth for you.
+In essence, your resident will pay for a portion of your property on your behalf, generating more wealth for you.

 The fourth and final benefit, property values generally increase over time.
 Neighborhoods change, inflation changes, the housing demand in cities changes, and with that change comes the possibility of property value increases and a higher-value portfolio.